resslerruntime/overledger-sdk-javascript/README.md

 |`bpiKey`|string|String representation of a BPI key.

 #### Return value

 This functions has no return value

-getBpiKey
+### getBpiKey
--

 Get the currently set Blockchain Programming Interface key.
 Usage: `const bpiKey = getBpiKey();`

 #### Parameters

 This function has no parameters

 #### Return value

-This function returns a
+This function returns a string representing the bpi key that is currently used.

 |Name|Type|Description|
 |---|---|---|
 |`bpiKey`|string|String representation of the BPI key.